albetnov/sanctum-refresh/README.md

 ## Going Manual

-You can manually perform login or refresh using provided `LoginRequest->auth()` method.
+You can manually perform login using provided `LoginRequest->auth()` method.

 Above method support username or email as identifier.
 Simply provide one of those when hitting the API.